Aircraft principal axes: Vertical axis (yaw)

-Transverse axis (pitch)
+Lateral axis (pitch)

-The pitch axis (also called transverse or lateral axis) has its origin at the center of gravity and is directed to the right, parallel to a line drawn from wingtip to wingtip.
-Motion about this axis is called pitch.
-A positive pitching motion raises the nose of the aircraft and lowers the tail.
-The elevators are the primary control of pitch.
+The pitch axis (also called transverse or lateral axis) passes through an aircraft from wingtip to wingtip.
+Rotation about this axis is called pitch.
+Pitch changes the vertical direction that the aircraft's nose is pointing (a positive pitching motion raises the nose of the aircraft and lowers the tail).
+The elevators are the primary control surfaces for pitch.

 Longitudinal axis (roll)

 The roll axis (or longitudinal axis) has its origin at the center of gravity and is directed forward, parallel to the fuselage reference line.
 Motion about this axis is called roll.
 An angular displacement about this axis is called bank.
 A positive rolling motion lifts the left wing and lowers the right wing.
 The pilot rolls by increasing the lift on one wing and decreasing it on the other.
 This changes the bank angle.
-The ailerons are the primary control of bank.
-The rudder also has a secondary effect on bank.
+The ailerons are the primary control of roll.
+The rudder also has a secondary effect on roll.